Ermlab/PoLitBert/README.md

-# PoLitBert - Polish RoBERTA model
+# PoLitBert - Polish RoBERTa model

-Polish RoBERTA model trained on Polish Wikipedia, Polish literature and Oscar.
+Polish RoBERTa model trained on Polish Wikipedia, Polish literature and Oscar.
-Major assumption is that quality text will give good  model.
+Major assumption is that good quality text will give good model.

 We believe in open science and knowledge sharing, thus we decided to share complete code, params, experiment details and tensorboards.